threefoldtech/info_grid/src/collaboration_tools/circle_tool.md

 # Prerequisites

-You would need to install and create an account on [TF Connect App](https://manual.grid.tf/getstarted/TF_Connect/TF_Connect.html) before you're able to register and use the Circle Tool.
+You would need to install and create an account on the [TF Connect App](../getstarted/TF_Connect/TF_Connect.md) before being able to register and use the Circle Tool.

 # How to Use the Circle Tool

-* Go to Circle Tool's desktop homepage on: https://circles.threefold.me on your computer / laptop as shown below.
+* Go to [Circle Tool's desktop homepage](https://circles.threefold.me) on your computer as shown below.
 Click on '__Login__' button on the very top right corner of your screen.

 ![ ](./img/circlehome.png)